DamoNeer/hacker-blog/_posts/2021-04-23-RSAJam-Crypto.md

 1. d2 must be positive and be less than phi
 2. d2 must not be the same as d
-3. d2 must be able to decrypte just as well d
+3. d2 must be able to decrypte just as well as d

 There is a quick and dirty way to find d2 here.